 Fun Facts

-- The John Brown House is historically significant as the oldest house in the City of St. Catharines.
+- The John Brown House is the oldest house in the City of St. Catharines.

 - The original 1-and-a-half storey building was completed in 1796, while the grand, two-storey Georgian house, which incorporated the first structure, was constructed between 1802 – 1804.